OpenNebula/docs/source/installation_and_configuration/opennebula_services/scheduler/drs.rst

 Scheduling Algorithm
 ====================

-OpenNebula DRS uses the integer linear programming (ILP) optimizer.
+OpenNebula DRS uses the integer linear programming (ILP) optimizer to determine the optimal or a nearly-optimal virtual machine placements according to `Scheduling Policies`_ and the obeying the constraints related to:

-Details about host filtering, storage, VNets, PCI devices, etc.
+* CPU availability
+* Memory availability
+* Local or shared storage availability
+* PCI devices
+* Virtual networks
+* Affinity rules
+* Allowed number of migrations

 Configuration
 =============